babelouest/ulfius/README.md

 Web Framework for REST Applications in C.

-Based on [GNU Libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) for the web server backend, [Jansson](http://www.digip.org/jansson/) for the json manipulation library, and [Libcurl](http://curl.haxx.se/libcurl/) for the send http request API.
+Based on [GNU Libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) for the web server backend, [Jansson](http://www.digip.org/jansson/) for the json manipulation library, and [Libcurl](http://curl.haxx.se/libcurl/) for the http/smtp client API.

 Used to facilitate creation of web applications in C programs with a small memory footprint, as in embedded systems applications.